L2-Lagrange/Simple-LM1875-sound-system/README.md

 # Simple-LM1875-sound-system
 This is my design for a simple LM1875 bridge-tied-load sound system.
 It is simple to build while having great performance.
-The system is powered by a single DC voltage source between 20-30V (24V recommended), and performs great with cheap 24V wall power supply bricks.
+The system is powered by a single DC voltage source between 18-30V, and performs great with cheap 24V wall power supply bricks.
 This means you do not need to worry about designing a power supply to use this design.

 <p align="center">